maxtaylordavies/visualstim/README.md

 This is the **visualstim control window**.
 It contains elements for interactively controlling the visual stimulation.
 By default, the **visualstim display window** is the same as the control window; i.e. when you click ![play](./screenshots/v0.1/play.png), the GUI elements of the control window disappear and are replaced by the stimulus, and return after the stimulus is complete.
 If you have more than one display available (e.g. you're running visualstim on a laptop connected to an external monitor), you can click ![switch screen](./screenshots/v0.1/switch-screen.png) to spin out a separate display window.
 This lets you show the control window on one screen while displaying the stimulus on another screen.

+### Modes

+The visualstim software has two different usage modes: **interactive** and **scripting**.
+In interactive mode (enabled by default), you can use the GUI panels to play around with the parameters and display a **single stimulus**. **Scripting mode** lets you load and display a multi-stimulus sequence defined in an external file.
+For details on how to write such files, jump to SECTION REFERENCE

 ### Stimulus type

 The **stimulus type** panel lets you choose the stimulus you want to display.
 Currently, the options are